What are the guidelines for proposing a session?

 We encourage any and all sessions that broadly fit into Earth - and planetary surface - processes.
 However, before you prepare and submit a session proposal, please look at the list of sessions already submitted to EPSP – this avoids duplicating effort and having to merge sessions at a later date.

-When proposing a session, you must have between two and four conveners, including a primary convener.
+When proposing a session, you must have between two and four conveners, including a primary convener (conveners can also be added after the session proposal deadline!).
 A name, affiliation, and email address is required for each convener.
 At least one of the conveners must be designated as “primary liaison”.
-This person commits to being available between ~May 1 and May 20th 2020 and August 5th through August 17th 2020 so that the EPSP program committee chair can discuss session scheduling times or issues that arise.
+This person commits to being available between early- to mid-May 2021 and early to mid-August 2021 so that the EPSP program committee chair can discuss session scheduling times or issues that arise.
 If the primary liaison cannot be available, the session conveners need to contact the EPSP program committee to give them an alternative liaison.

 Who can propose an EPSP session at the AGU Fall Meeting?